SilverHalf/mount-balrior/decima/mechanics.md

 </div>
 </details>

-This section contains a detailed reference of the various attacks and mechanics present in the encounter.
+This page contains a detailed reference of the various attacks and mechanics present in the encounter.

 The rest of this page is structured into the following sections:
 1. [**Overview**](#overview) - basic description of the fight and its main points.